Buy Now

 Reporting a breach of the Code

-Alleged breaches of the Code can be reported to the BNPL Code Compliance Committee using the form below or by emailing CCC-BNPL@afia.asn.au .
+Alleged breaches of the Code can be reported to the Code Compliance Committee using the form below or by email to codes@afia.asn.au .
 The Code Compliance Committee does not provide a dispute resolution service in relation to individual complaints and customers should contact their BNPL provider first to resolve any problems.

 Financial difficulty